-4. APPROACHES TO READING
+APPROACHES TO READING

-Teachers model reading strategies during shared reading sessions, whilst children have the opportunity to develop reading strategies and to discuss texts in detail during guided reading sessions.
+Teachers model reading strategies during shared reading sessions, whilst children have the opportunity to develop reading strategies and to discuss texts in detail during reciprocal reading sessions.
 Independent reading provides time for both assessment and 1-1 teaching.
-Daily discreet phonics lessons in FS and KS1 enable children to decode efficiently.
+Daily discrete phonics lessons in FS and KS1 enable children to decode efficiently.
 This is continued into KS2 where necessary.
 Progress in phonics is measured each half term against the Letters and Sounds phases for each child in EYFS and KS1.
 Children in KS2 who require further phonics teaching will also be tracked until they attain Phase 6 of Letters and Sounds.

-A range of reading schemes are used to support early readers as well as book banded 'real books' used for guided reading.
+The Floppy's Phonics (ORT) reading scheme is used to support early readers as well as book banded 'real books' used for additional reading (Reading for Pleasure).
 Learning Support Assistants support reading activities to ensure that children have more frequent opportunities to read with adults.

-Children take home a levelled/banded book from school according to their ability.
+Children take home a phonetically appropriate banded book from school.
 Parents are encouraged to hear their child read the book and then record how they have got on.
 This encourages teacher - parent communication.
 In addition to this, all children in school have the opportunity to choose a book from the school library each week.
 Each child has a home-school reading record that teachers and parents can use to share information about a child's reading.
 Parents are encouraged to read with their child daily.
 Guidance for Parents on Reading and Phonics will be provided during the year.
 In Key Stage 2 we still encourage all readers to share a book at home with their grown-ups.
 We believe that this not only helps to develop inferential skills, but also supports a lifelong love of reading.